pgherveou/squid/README.md

 ## Supported files for compilation

-squid can compile the following files
+squid can compile the following files.
+Want to add support for other file types?
+New builder can easily be implemented using the base Builder classe

 <table>
   <tr>